About Our School

 parent education evenings are occasionally held throughout the school year.

-Minutes are posted on the PAC board in the main hallway to keep all families
+Minutes are posted on the PAC blog and in the main hallway to keep all families

 informed of our activities.
 We look forward to seeing you.

-start of the year, the PAC will be sending home information regarding Earthquake
+start of the year, the PAC sends home information regarding Earthquake

 Comfort Kits.
 Comfort kits allow students and staff to have a few personal